sargonas/AnvilTracker/README.md

 | name | material type | color | filament's diameter | weight of spool | length of spool | cost of spool | boolean |
 | CF white #1 | PLA | white | 2.85 | 750 | 90000 | 35.00 | 0 |

-# Setup
+## Development environment setup
-## c9.io
+### c9.io

 1. Create a new workspace, choose hosted, paste repo address.
-1. From the IDE, open terminal
+2. From the IDE, open terminal
-1. Modify PostgreSQL Authentication Method.
+3. Modify your PostgreSQL Authentication Method.
 It needs to be more permissive.
 ```
 sudo vi /etc/postgresql/9.3/main/pg_hba.conf
 ```